 - On-leash dogs are allowed on the Black Shale Bridge hike.

-- The High Rockies trail is a multi-purpose trail built for many recreational activities such as hiking, mountain biking, fat biking and snowshoeing.
+- The High Rockies trail is a multi-purpose trail built for many recreational activities such as hiking, mountain biking, snowshoeing and fat biking in Kananaskis.

 - There are washrooms in the Black Prince parking lot.